 To encourage customers to take up of this demand based time of use tariff on an opt-in basis, an incentive is being applied to the TAS87 network tariff until 30 June 2024.
-For 2022-23, the off-peak demand charge component of the TAS87 tariff will be reduced by 20 per cent.
-In subsequent years the incentive will decline progressively, by 10 percentage points each regulatory year thereafter, so that no incentive will be offered from 1 July 2024.
+For 2023-24, the off-peak demand charge component of the TAS87 tariff will be reduced by 10 per cent, and no incentive will be offered from 1 July 2024.
 TasNetworks will fund the incentive, meaning that its cost will not be passed on to other customers.